AstroTechies/astroneermodding/docs/guides/kitSetup.rst

 Wwise
 ----------

 Astroneer uses Wwise as its sound engine.
-To develop mods you must install wwise.
+To develop mods with sound you must install wwise.

 Go to `Wwise <https://www.audiokinetic.com/en/products/wwise>` website and head to ``Get Wwise`` -> ``Download Wwise``.